 4.2.
 The ultimate heat sink is the medium into which residual heat is discharged in the different plant states after shutdown of the reactor, and it normally consists of a large body of water or the atmosphere, or both.
-The body of water can be a sea, a river, a lake, a reservoir, ground water or combinations of these, but in general access to natural, inexhaustible supplies of water is preferable to limited capacities.
+The body of water can be the sea, a river, a lake, a reservoir, ground water or combinations of these, but in general access to natural, inexhaustible supplies of water is preferable to limited capacities.
 For an ultimate heat sink that relies on the atmosphere, cooling towers or spray ponds with their associated structures and systems are the usual equipment designed to transfer heat to the atmosphere.
 Some passive reactor plant designs also rely more exclusively on the atmosphere for dissipating reactor decay heat immediately following plant transients and accident conditions.
 The medium used as a receptor for the decay heat can also be used as a source of cooling for turbine condensers during power operation; however, the associated heat transfer systems are out of scope of this Safety Guide.

-- 4.3.
-For a site with multiple units, the items important to safety designed as interfaces with the ultimate heat sink medium should be specific to each unit. - 4.4.
+4.3.
+For a site with multiple units, the items important to safety designed as interfaces with the ultimate heat sink medium should be specific to each unit.

+4.4.
 The capacity of the ultimate heat sink should be adequate to absorb decay heat from all the different reactors and spent fuel pools at the site.
-This capacity should be designed considering that all units could be in accident conditions simultaneously. - 4.5.
-The reliability and capacity of the ultimate heat sink should be ensured for both the short term and the long term, taking into account all the relevant heat loads generated during normal shutdown modes, anticipated operational occurrences and accident conditions, the rates of heat rejection during those conditions and relevant regulations pertaining to environmental protection. - 4.6.
+This capacity should be designed considering that all units could be in accident conditions simultaneously.

+4.5.
+The reliability and capacity of the ultimate heat sink should be ensured for both the short term and the long term, taking into account all the relevant heat loads generated during normal shutdown modes, anticipated operational occurrences and accident conditions, the rates of heat rejection during those conditions and relevant regulations pertaining to environmental protection.

+4.6.
 The short term and long term capacity of the ultimate heat sink should be preferably achieved by the use of inexhaustible natural bodies of water, or the atmosphere.
-Where access to an inexhaustible supply of water or the atmosphere at the site is not available: - (a) The capacity of the ultimate heat sink should be ensured by an adequate amount of water always being available at the site.
+Where access to an inexhaustible supply of water or the atmosphere at the site is not available:

+(a) The capacity of the ultimate heat sink should be ensured by an adequate amount of water always being available at the site.
 This capacity should be adequate to absorb all heat loads generated at the site until the heat sink can be replenished5.
 Account should be taken of factors that could delay the replenishment process.
-Such factors include evaporation, human induced events, natural hazards, accident conditions at the plant, availability of interconnections and the complexity of the procedures for replenishment. - (b) A minimum amount of water, including a margin for uncertainties, should be immediately available to bring reactors to the safe shutdown state in the event of any postulated initiating event.
-For each unit, this minimum quantity6 should be already stored in the basins of the cooling towers and/or spray pounds dedicated to the unit. - (c) Beyond this minimum capacity, the additional water needed prior to replenishment could be stored in an on-site reservoir, with the possibility to transfer this water from the on-site reservoir to the ultimate heat sink.
-This transfer system should be considered as a support system to help fulfil the safety function of ultimate heat sink and should be safety classified accordingly. - (d) In terms of the long term capacity of the ultimate heat sink, the make-up systems to replenish on-site reservoirs should be permanently installed and should be designed with an adequate rate to meet the long term heat removal capacity.
+Such factors include evaporation, human induced events, natural hazards, accident conditions at the plant, availability of interconnections and the complexity of the procedures for replenishment.

-5 In some States, the quantity of water that is immediately available - including water stored on the site in tanks or reservoirs,

-[-] is 30 days, unless a shorter time period can be justified by conservative analysis.
+$^{^{5}}$ In some States, the quantity of water that is immediately available - including water stored on the site in tanks or reservoirs, - is 30 days, unless a shorter time period can be justified by conservative analysis.